abehara2/RideSafe/README.md

 # BikeSafe
-Vision based pre-emptive collision detection system for bicycles
+Vision based pre-emptive collision detection system for bicycles.
+Built solely on OpenCV in C++.